 Eating problems range from age-appropriate variability in appetite to serious or even life-threatening eating disorders Introduction to Eating Disorders Eating disorders involve a persistent disturbance of eating or of behavior related to eating that Alters consumption or absorption of food Significantly impairs physical health and/or psychosocial... read more such as anorexia nervosa Anorexia Nervosa Anorexia nervosa is characterized by a relentless pursuit of thinness, a morbid fear of obesity, a distorted body image, and restriction of intake relative to requirements, leading to a significantly... read more , bulimia nervosa Bulimia Nervosa Bulimia nervosa is characterized by recurrent episodes of binge eating followed by some form of inappropriate compensatory behavior such as purging (self-induced vomiting, laxative or diuretic... read more , and binge eating Binge Eating Disorder Binge eating disorder is characterized by recurrent episodes of consuming large amounts of food with a feeling of loss of control.
 It is not followed by inappropriate compensatory behavior,... read more .
-Eating problems also can result in overeating and obesity Children Obesity is a chronic, multifactorial, relapsing disorder characterized by excess body weight, defined as a body mass index (BMI) of ≥ 30 kg/m2.
-Complications include cardiovascular disorders (particularly in people with excess abdominal fat)... read more (see also Obesity in Adolescents Obesity in Adolescents Obesity is now twice as common among adolescents than it was 30 years ago and is one of the most common reasons for visits to adolescent clinics.
+Eating problems also can result in overeating and obesity Children Obesity is a chronic, multifactorial, relapsing disorder characterized by excess body weight and defined as a body mass index (BMI) of ≥ 30 kg/m2.
+Complications include cardiovascular disorders... read more (see also Obesity in Adolescents Obesity in Adolescents Obesity is now twice as common among adolescents than it was 30 years ago and is one of the most common reasons for visits to adolescent clinics.
 Although fewer than one third of adults with... read more ).